Pneumonia is inflamed or swollen lung tissue due to infection with a germ.

 Depending on how severe your symptoms are, other tests may be done, including:

-Antibiotics do not treat viral pneumonia.
-Antiviral medication only works against influenza pneumonia and some pneumonias caused by the herpes family of viruses.
-Antiviral drugs may be tried, especially if the infection is caught early.
+Antibiotics do not treat this type of lung infection.
+Medicines that treat viral infections may work against some pneumonias caused by influenza, coronaviruses, and herpes viruses.
+These medicines may be tried if the infection is caught early.